 Given that customer loyalty is directly correlated to the customer's brand experience, having authentic personal interactions both before and after a purchase has been made will be the number one priority of all customer-facing companies.
 Tactics like content creation, loyalty programs and gamification will continue to play an integral role in the customer experience development, but so will initiatives that enable a holistic experience e.g. Uber which allows customers to hail, track and pay for a taxi via its web site and/or mobile app.

-Retailers, that in the past have tended to tie their loyalty programs to a private label or general purpose credit card, will begin to experiment with multi-tender loyalty programs (think American Express' Plenti).
-As a result of the Great Recession and legal requirements, the cold hard truth is that two-thirds of adults under age 30 currently have no credit cards at all.
+Retailers, that in the past have tended to tie their loyalty programs to a private label or general purpose credit card, will begin to experiment with multi-tender (think Nordstrom's Nordy Club).
+As a result of the Great Recession and legal requirements, the cold hard truth is that 49% of adults under age 30 currently have no credit cards at all.
 Retailers wanting to capture the Millennial market will have to become more inventive in order to capture this shopper.
 Using cash or debit will no longer preclude consumers from participating in a retailer's loyalty program efforts.
-Just ask Walmart’s Savings Catcher app or Target's Cartwheel app (discount loyalty programs).
+Just ask Target's Circle Rewards program.

-5) Omnichannel: Omnichannel is critical today as many brick-and-mortar stores are experiencing negative or anemic year-over-year retail sales growth; but the online component of omnichannel continues to do well as consumers slowly alter the balance of their purchase behavior - shifting more online.
+5) Omnichannel: Omnichannel is critical today as many brick-and-mortar stores are experiencing negative or anemic year-over-year retail sales growth.
+While physical retail is far from dead (it is actually quite vibrant in areas), the online component of omnichannel remains an area of opportunity as consumers have altered the balance of their purchase behavior - shifting more online.
 Those companies that understand that the brand’s offline dynamism needs to be recreated online - that sense of discovery, inspiration and entertainment - will be the companies that survive and prosper.
 Who says that e-commerce sites can’t intermingle presentation, curation and yes, personality?
+Successful companies will be the ones that have destroyed the idea of silos and truly have put the customer at the center of the experience.
 This is the year that the customer's mobile and digital experiences will evolve and rival the customer's offline experience - hopefully with some fun and humor mixed in.

 The idea of " first screen" and " second screen" is no longer relevant to marketers as consumers never had a device by device mind set.
 Screens have blended together.
 Consumers want a seamless and consistent experience, digitally and offline.
 It is now incumbent upon marketing to guide a holistic marketing strategy and customer experience.